-The Harvard Square Kiosk is significant for its architecture and method of construction, and for its associations with the suburban and commercial development of Cambridge in the 19th and 20th centuries.
+The Harvard Square Kiosk, constructed in 1927-28 by the Boston Elevated Railway and then reconstructed and adaptively reused as a newsstand in 1981-84, is significant for its architecture and method of construction, and for its associations with the suburban and commercial development of Cambridge in the 19th and 20th centuries.
 It is a rare and distinctive example of a specialized early twentieth-century transportation structure that has been adaptively reused for commercial purposes.
 The kiosk is significant for its associations with architects Blackall, Clapp & Whittemore and M.I.T. civil engineering professor Charles B. Breed.
 The building is also culturally significant as the central identifying structure in an area associated with Harvard University.